 As a final project students have to write a Master's thesis.
 The Master's thesis can be written at any Computer Science institute, but its topic should be chosen from the selected Major Subject.
 The goal of the Master's thesis is to demonstrate that students are able to solve a non-trivial problem in their area of specialization using scientific methods and latest technology.

-As a preparation and a guidance for the Master's thesis, students have to take the two master seminars from Table 6.
+In preparation of the Master's thesis, students have to take the two master seminars from Table 6.